 Christmas reminder: Don’t forget to order your repeat prescriptions

-Yorkshire’s NHS 111 service is reminding people to order their repeat prescriptions in time for the Christmas break.
+With Christmas fast approaching, Yorkshire’s NHS 111 service is reminding people to order and collect their repeat prescriptions before GP surgeries and pharmacies close for the holidays.

-Each Christmas sees hundreds of patients calling NHS 111 because they have run out of their regular medication, leading to unnecessary worry for themselves and increasing pressure on busy urgent care services.
+Hundreds of patients call NHS 111 during the festive season because they have run out of their regular medication, leading to unnecessary worry for themselves and increasing pressure on busy urgent care and out-of-hours NHS services.

-Dr Eithne Cummins, Clinical Director for Integrated Urgent Care at Yorkshire Ambulance Service NHS Trust, which runs the NHS 111 service in Yorkshire and the Humber, Bassetlaw, North Lincolnshire and North East Lincolnshire, urged people to make sure they have sufficient stocks so they do not run out over the festive holiday.
+Dr Eithne Cummins, GP and Clinical Director for Integrated Urgent Care at Yorkshire Ambulance Service NHS Trust, which runs the NHS 111 service in Yorkshire and the Humber, Bassetlaw, North Lincolnshire and North East Lincolnshire, urged people to make sure they have sufficient stocks so they do not run out over the festive break.

 “So if you think you might need more medication over Christmas and the New Year, save yourself the worry and re-order your prescription while there is still plenty of time for it to be processed and dispensed.

 “Not only will you be doing yourself a favour, you’ll also be helping the NHS by reducing pressure on busy urgent care services over the Christmas period.”